Diversifying the Latam sea

 An unprecedented year comes with unprecedented projects, for example the much talked about Malbec subsea cable from Latam operator GlobeNet in partnership with Facebook.

 The new 2,600km system connects Argentina with Brazil, with onward connectivity to the US, the rest of the Americas and to the main internet exchange points in Europe.
-Speaking to Eduardo Falzoni, GlobeNet’s CEO, he shares how Covid-19 has affected the company and the final stages of the cable.
+Eduardo Falzoni, GlobeNet’s CEO, shares how Covid-19 has affected the company and the final stages of the cable.

-According to Falzoni, the pandemic caused a big change in internet consumption patterns by both companies and individuals, which he believes will expand over the next few years.
+According to Falzoni, the pandemic caused a big change in internet consumption patterns of both companies and individuals, which he believes will expand over the next few years.

-Additionally, he says operators and internet service providers (ISPs) have been increasing their contracted capacity with GlobeNet to meet the growing demand for data from their own customers but lucky their networks can keep up.
+In addition, he says operators and internet service providers (ISPs) have been increasing their contracted capacity with GlobeNet to meet the growing demand for data from their own customers but they are lucky that their networks can keep up.

-“Our modern, robust, and highly available network has been able to support this sustained increase in demand flawlessly.
-In fact, there is more to the network than just bandwidth: we are also focused in delivering the lowest possible latency, highest resiliency, and constant protection against DDoS attacks,” says Falzoni.
+“Our modern, robust and highly available network has been able to support this sustained increase in demand flawlessly.
+In fact, there is more to the network than just bandwidth: we are also focused on delivering the lowest possible latency, highest resiliency and constant protection against DDoS attacks,” says Falzoni.